 I think this is a toughie in a car, unless you stick to things that are in the car as everything else is speeding by and gone by the time you’ve spied it.
 BUT it is a good one for traffic jams.

 🚗 Stobart Wagon Bingo

 Takes a little bit of preparation to get a few cards together with, say, 16 names on.
 Names are crossed off as they’re spotted on Eddie Stobart trucks.
 Get a line or a full house!
-To help you, we’ve got a link to the names of all of the trucks!
+Check Wikipedia for an updated list, it changes every year.
 There’s around 530 so you should be able to make lots of cards for lots of journeys!